 A Final Point

 Ensure that the eyelet meets the required specifications.
 If the flange is oversized, then it can interfere with adjoining circuits.
 If the eyelet is too short, then it will protrude out of the circuit board.
 Due to this, the setting procedure won’t be performed properly.

-These are the points that can help you to find the right eyelet for the repair process.
-In the next post, we shall discuss the remaining steps in PCB eyelet repair.
+These are the points that can help you to find the PCB eyelet repair process.
 For more information about PCB eyelet, please visit http://www.acceleratedassemblies.com/ or contact the company at (630) 616-6680.